fgregoretti/Cpp-AIF/doc/cue_chaining_doc/cue_chaining.md

 unsigned int cue2 = 0;
 unsigned int reward = 0;
 ```
 we can set up the true initial State accordingly.
-We define a vector of object `States`
+We define a vector of three object `States`, we initialize them to all 0s and then we use the `Set` method to assign the corresponding true initial state at time step $0$.

 ```c++
   std::vector<States*> __S;